luispedro/diskhash/README.md

 change in the future with little warning.
 The binary format will be fixed once there is an upload to PyPI or Stackage, but that format is versioned (the magic string encodes its version, so changes can be detected).

+## Limitations

+- You must specify the maximum key size.
+This can be worked around either by pre-hashing the keys (with a strong hash) or using multiple hash tables for different key sizes.
+Neither is currently implemented in diskhash.

+- You cannot delete objects.
+This was not a necessity for my uses, so it was not implemented.
+A simple implementation could be done by marking objects as "deleted" in place and recompacting when the hash table size changes or with an explicit `dht_gc()` call.
+It may also be important to add functionality to shrink hashtables so as to not waste disk space.

 License: MIT